hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

     }
 }
 ```
-Note that our implementation is private and hidden to the rest of the world, which only sees and receives some instance that conforms to our Networking protocol.
+Note that our implementation is private and hidden from the rest of the world, which can only see and receive some instance that conforms to Networking.

 Got it?
-Anything that can see our protocol can *also* see a source that provides an instance of that protocol.
+Anything that can see our protocol can *also* see a source that provides an instance of it.

-Okay, let's return to our orginally scheduled program.
+Okay, let's return to our originally scheduled program.

 ## Implementation in different module from protocol

-To recap, we have a protocol that's defined in ModuleP.
-The concrete type AccountLoader exists in ModuleB… but ModuleA doesn’t know about it.
+To recap, we have a protocol that's defined in ModuleP and the concrete type AccountLoader exists in ModuleB … but ModuleA doesn’t know about it.
 It can’t know about.

 But the code in ModuleA needs to be able to see a Factory in order to resolve it.
 And that Factory must have a definition, but it can't, because it can't see ModuleB.